 A famous figure that no-one assumes could not think is Albert Einstein.
 Now Einstein was a thoroughly visual thinker.
-You are of course familiar with those oft-quoted passages, in the Schilpp volume and in the Hadamard book, in which he insisted that in his creative work the role of the perceptual was paramount, while that of the verbal was merely secondary.
+The reader is of course familiar with those oft-quoted passages, in the Schilpp volume and in the Hadamard book, in which he insisted that in his creative work the role of the perceptual was paramount, while that of the verbal was merely secondary.
 "The words or the language", Einstein told Hadamard, "as they are written or spoken, do not seem to play any role in my mechanism of thought.
 The psychical entities which seem to serve as elements in thought are certain signs and more or less clear images... - ...
 [These] ... elements are ... of visual and some of muscular type.
-Conventional words or other signs have to be sought for laboriously only in a secondary stage...".27 Or the passage from his autobiographical notes: "When ... memory-pictures emerge, this is not yet 'thinking'.
+Conventional words or other signs have to be sought for laboriously only in a secondary stage...".
+Or the passage from his autobiographical notes: "When ... memory-pictures emerge, this is not yet 'thinking'.
 And when such pictures form series, each member of which calls forth another, this too is not yet 'thinking'.
-When, however, a certain picture
+When, however, a certain picture turns up in many such series, then ... it becomes an ordering element for such series, in that it connects series which in themselves are unconnected.
+Such an element becomes an instrument. a concept."60 We can assume that the visual thought-experiments through which Einstein used to explain his special theory of relativity represented pretty much the very train of thoughts that, in the first place, led him to his discoveries.